ing-bank/baker/core/baker-test/README.md

 # Baker Test

-This repository contains some tools to simplify the test process of baker based logic.
+This repository contains some tools to simplify the test process of the baker based logic.
 Our goal was to make it easy to work using both `java` and `scala`.

 **java:**